 Equally entertaining for both children and parents who will catch the many references to classic arcade games, ‘Wreck-It Ralph’ is a funny, colourful and exciting adventure from Walt Disney Animation Studios.
 Directed by Rich Moore, most known for his work on ‘The Simpsons’ in addition to some other recent Disney flicks.
 This eight-bit odyssey may not quite match-up to some of the other iconic films Disney has released in its many years of crafting animated stories, yet is still sure to please any game-enthusiasts in search of a new favourite.

-From the get-go, one of the best elements of: ‘Wreck-It Ralph’ has to be its initial concept, as the film portrays the idea of video game characters coming-to-life in a similar fashion to the ‘Toy Story’ series, but also adds a living virtual-world alongside.
-Interestingly, Disney first began developing an animated film based-around a world of video game characters in the 1980s.
-At that time, the project was titled: ‘High Score’, it was then changed to ‘Joe Jump’ in the 1990s.
-Until in the late 2000s, when the film was finally pushed forward, the first two months of story development focused on ‘Fix-It Felix Jr.’ as the protagonist, which eventually lead-on to the film we received in 2012.
+From the get-go, one of the best elements of: ‘Wreck-It Ralph’ has to be its initial concept, as the film portrays the idea of video-game characters coming-to-life in a similar fashion to the ‘Toy Story’ series, but also adds a living virtual-world alongside.
+Interestingly, Disney first began developing an animated film based around a world of video-game characters in the 1980s.
+At that time, the project was titled: ‘High Score,’ it was then changed to ‘Joe Jump’ in the 1990s.
+Until in the late 2000s, when the film was finally pushed forward, the first two months of story development focused on ‘Fix-It Felix Jr.’ as the protagonist, which eventually evolved to the film we received in 2012.

-An area ‘Wreck-It Ralph’ is lacking however, its on the promise of exploring the many different game worlds its story implies.
+An area ‘Wreck-It Ralph’ is lacking however, its on the promise of exploring the many different video-game worlds its story implies.
 As while the film does explore its two signature worlds of: ‘Hero’s Duty’ and ‘Sugar Rush’ well, ensuring each location feels vastly different in terms of both its design, animated cinematography and colour palette.
-The film is limited in how many video games its characters actually explore, which is a shame when considering the many possible adventures its different arcade worlds could contain.
-Especially when taking into account the huge number of cameos from video game icons like ‘Pac-Man,’ ‘Q’bert’ and ‘Sonic the Hedgehog’.
+The film is limited in how many video games its characters actually explore, which is a shame when considering the many possible adventures its different arcade worlds could contain, especially when taking into account the huge number of cameos from video-game icons like ‘Pac-Man,’ ‘Q’bert’ and ‘Sonic the Hedgehog.’

-Although the original score by Henry Jackman is a slightly missed opportunity to have a classic eight-bit score to further fit with the video game narrative, the film’s soundtrack still features plenty of great tracks, which just like the film’s visuals, alter depending-on which video game world the characters are currently inside.
-As outside of the generally enjoyable tracks: ‘Wreck-It Ralph’ and ‘Messing with the Program,’ the score occasionally gets quite creative, even having an original theme created for the kart-racing game: ‘Sugar Rush’ by J-pop band: ‘AKB48’ (as the fictional video game is manufactured in Japan).
+Although the original score by Henry Jackman is a huge missed opportunity to have a classic eight-bit score to further fit with the video-game narrative, the film’s soundtrack still features plenty of great tracks, which just like the film’s visuals, alter depending on which video game world the characters are currently inside.
+As outside of the generally enjoyable tracks: ‘Wreck-It Ralph’ ‘Life in the Arcade’ and ‘Messing with the Program,’ the score occasionally gets quite creative, even having an original theme created for the kart-racing game: ‘Sugar Rush’ by J-pop band: ‘AKB48’ (as the fictional video-game is supposedly manufactured in Japan).

-Overall, ‘Wreck-It Ralph’ may not always use its signature concept to its best extent, and can often go too far when it comes to some of its immature or video game-related humour.
+Overall, ‘Wreck-It Ralph’ may not always use its signature concept to its best extent, and can often go too far when it comes to some of its immature or video-game-related humour.
 Yet the film’s delightful characters, gorgeous and distinctive locations and beautiful animation all manage to save the film from its faults.
-So despite ‘Wreck-It Ralph’ not going-down as successfully with audiences as ‘Frozen’ or ‘Zootropolis’ for example, I still feel the film is worth grabbing a joystick for should you get the chance.
+So, despite ‘Wreck-It Ralph’ not going-down with audiences as successfully as some other animated Disney flicks like ‘Frozen’ or ‘Zootropolis’ for example, I still feel the film is worth grabbing a joystick for should you get the chance.
 Final Rating: 7/10.